Field Partnership Coordinator

-RNP is a nonprofit organization that works with the City of Philadelphia to build and activate the North Delaware River Greenway, a series eight parks and 11 miles of trail in Northeast Philadelphia, with the belief that every Philadelphian should have access to their rivers.
-The greenway is 65% completed and expected to be fully connected by 2025.
-Working with the City, RNP expects to break ground on a new trail segment in Tacony and a riverfront park in Bridesburg in 2022.
+RNP is a nonprofit organization that works with the City of Philadelphia to build, steward, and activate the North Delaware River Greenway, a series eight parks and 11 miles of trail in Northeast Philadelphia, with the belief that every Philadelphian should have access to their rivers.
 We are gaining momentum as a neighborhood asset and regional destination, with the understanding that, as the greenway nears completion, our future depends on an engaged community and the highest standards of stewardship

 RNP is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, disability, age, or veteran status.